 In spite of leading a healthy lifestyle, many men and women are still unhappy with their physical appearance or feel their bodies misrepresent their diet and exercise regime.
 This is usually related to the stubborn pockets of fat that persist around the hips and thighs and create “muffin tops” or the “belly pooch.”
 Even losing weight may not be enough to really reduce the amount of fat in those areas.
 For those who have such problem areas, a tummy tuck at our Boston plastic surgery practice may be of help.

 Throughout your life, your body goes through all kinds of changes.
-Aging, weight gain and loss, pregnancies, and other health-related conditions cause fluctuations that result in loose skin and extra pockets of fat.
+Aging, weight gain and loss, pregnancies, and other health-related conditions cause fluctuations that often result in loose skin, extra pockets of fat, and separated or weakened abdominal muscles.
 The excess fat has a tendency to settle around your hips due to gravity and is difficult to target with diet and exercise.
 In particular, the abdominal area from your ribs to pubic bone resists tightening, even with toned muscles.

 Pregnancy and weight loss are two of the biggest contributors to those problem areas.
 During pregnancy, the abdominal wall stretches to accommodate the growing baby.
 Weight gain also causes the skin to stretch and excess fat to appear.
 After the pregnancy is over or when weight is lost, the excess skin and fat do not simply disappear or shrink back to a tightened and toned condition.
-Even if you exercise regularly and follow the most stringent diet you can think, they will not have a significant effect on the belly pooch.
+Even regular exercise and following the most stringent diet will not have a significant effect on the belly pooch.

 How a Tummy Tuck Can Help

-A tummy tuck, or abdominoplasty, is a procedure that can remove excess skin and fat while smoothing and contouring the abdomen.
+A tummy tuck, or abdominoplasty, is a procedure that can remove excess skin and fat while repairing separated muscles and smoothing and contouring the abdomen.
 It can also improve or hide existing scars from surgery or pregnancy.
-The surgery will leave a scar of its own, but it will fade over time and is easily concealable.
+You will have a tummy tuck scar after surgery, but it will fade over time and is easily concealable.

 Here at our office, you have two surgical options for a tummy tuck.
 A full abdominoplasty will target your entire tummy, from your rib cage down to your pubic bone.
 A partial, or “mini”, abdominoplasty deals specifically with your lower abdomen.